wptrainingteam/what-is-contact-form-7/README.md

 [![Syntax of Form Tags](/images/formtagsyntax.png)](/images/formtagsyntax.png)

 Note that order of those parts is important.
-Here is a list of all the tags that can be used in your forms:
+Here is a list of most commonly used tags that can be used in your forms:

 *   _text, email, textarea_ - for text fields
 *   _checkbox, radio, select_ - for checkboxes, radio buttons and drop-down menu